WeiTaKuan/data_science_project/README.md

 - Language: Python 3.9.7

 # Description
 Enhance data scientists practical skills from doing and learning different datasets.
-The goal is to find a full-time job in the data domain as an entry data analysis professional who transitions from life science to data science.
+The goal is to find a full-time job in the data domain as an entry data analysis professional who transit career from life science to data science.

 # Analysed Datasets
 >:thumbsup: